AstroloDon/AstroloDon/README.md

 - 👋 Hi, I’m @AstroloDon
 - 👀 I’m interested in Astrology, programming, AI.
 - 🌱 I’m currently learning how to program.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: He\Him
-- ⚡ Fun fact: ...

 <!---
 AstroloDon/AstroloDon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.